Obtenez 3 mois à 0,99 $/mois + 20 $ de crédit Audible

 A renowned biologist's cutting-edge and unconventional examination of human reproduction and embryo research

 Scientists have long struggled to make pregnancy easier, safer, and more successful.
 In The Dance of Life, developmental and stem-cell biologist Magdalena Zernicka-Goetz takes us to the front lines of efforts to understand the creation of a human life.
-She has spent two decades unraveling the mysteries of development, as a simple fertilized egg becomes a complex human being of 40 trillion cells.
-Zernicka-Goetz's work is both incredibly practical and astonishingly vast: Her groundbreaking experiments with mouse, human, and artificial embryo models give hope to how more women can sustain viable pregnancies.
-Set at the intersection of science's greatest powers and humanity's greatest concern, The Dance of Life is a revelatory account of the future of fertility - and life itself.
+She has spent two decades unraveling the mysteries of development, as a simple fertilized egg becomes a complex human being of forty trillion cells.
+Zernicka-Goetz's work is both incredibly practical and astonishingly vast: her groundbreaking experiments with mouse, human, and artificial embryo models give hope to how more women can sustain viable pregnancies.
+Set at the intersection of science's greatest powers and humanity's greatest concern, The Dance of Life is a revelatory account of the future of fertility -- and life itself.

 Médecine et secteur de la santé Science Sciences biologiques Éthique médicale Santé sexuelle Du contenu qui fait réfléchir Médecine Grossesse Developmental Biology